What can be done with optical technology for the realization of a sustainable global environment?

 Soil analysis for PFAS

-PFAS (perfluoroalkyl substances) are chemical substances with excellent water and oil resistance properties and are widely used in various industrial products.
+PFAS (perfluoroalkyl substances) are chemical substances with excellent water and oil-resistance properties that are widely used in various industrial products.
 For example, it can be found in non-viscous pans, water-repellent clothing, food packaging, and fire-fighting foam.
-However, these chemicals are very stable in the environment and are not easily degraded.
+However, these chemicals are very stable in the environment and not easily degraded.
 That is why it is also called the "eternal chemical".

 Harmfulness of PFAS